oborisov/imputation-tools/README.md

 5. Visualize the GWAS results using [qqman](https://cran.r-project.org/web/packages/qqman/index.html)

 ## Installation
 *imputation-tools* was tested on Ubuntu 18.04.4 LTS.
-The running time for chromosome 22 of the included test data takes approximately 90 minutes (2.50GHz CPU, 1 thread). *imputation-tools* requires packages that can be installed using conda ([Miniconda 3](https://docs.conda.io/en/latest/miniconda.html) should be sufficient).
+The running time for chromosome 22 of the included test data takes approximately 90 minutes (2.50GHz CPU, 1 thread). *imputation-tools* requires a number of packages that can be installed using conda ([Miniconda 3](https://docs.conda.io/en/latest/miniconda.html) should be sufficient).

 Clone repoitory, unpack files, install environment and required packages, activate environment:
 ```